CymatiCorp/CyKit/FAQ.md

-Emokit FAQ
+CyKit FAQ
 ==========

-* What data does emokit give me?
+* What data does Cykit give me?

+  Same functionality as emoKit.
   Streams the raw data from the channels of the headset

-* What data does emokit not give me?
+* What data does Cykit not give me?

- Processed data, i.e data that has been sifted through identifying key patterns related to facial expressions and muscle movements. emokit is a low level access tool.
+ Processed data, i.e data that has been sifted through identifying key patterns related to facial expressions and muscle movements.

-* Does emokit work with all emotiv headsets?

- As far as we know, yes.
-If it doesn't work with yours, file an issue on the github project (http://github.com/openyou/emokit/issues)

- Emokit should now work for any USB key.
-Note that the encryption happens on the USB key, and not the headset.
-It is tied into whatever you have plugged in regardless of the headset.

 * Do I need an arduino controller (i.e. Raspberry Pi)?

  No. Plug in Emotiv USB dongle and it should connect.

+* Why did you change emoKit to CyKit?

+   I've been wanting to change it for a long time and I thought CyKit sounded cool.
+I take absolutely no credit in creating the core emoKit files (Except for the socket streaming.)
+I also mean no disrespect to the authors by changing the name and would like to thank them for their work.